Cloud-V-10xE/RISC-V-softwares/readme.md

 The workflow files, tooling, and documentation in this repository are licensed under the [MIT License](LICENSE).

 Each prebuilt binary retains its own upstream license.
-See [NOTICES.md](NOTICES.md) for the full list.

 ---